 Accelerate for Success

 Federal agencies are increasingly funding larger scale, cross-cutting efforts that address specific transdisciplinary challenges.
 These grants are designed to Catalyze Medium to Large, Strategic Transdisciplinary Research Programs—by creating teams, broadening partnerships, and supporting the proposed plan to result in proposal submission and successful funding.
-Proposals are due April 24, 2017 for a July 1, 2017 start date.
+FY18 proposals are due March 15, 2018 for a July 1, 2018 start date.